 Cyber hygiene practices encompass everything from awareness of phishing attacks and password creation to vulnerability patching and software updates.
+By using a patch management solution.
 It can be critical for businesses who are letting employees connect their devices to organizational computer networks remotely.
 Teaching employees a cyber hygiene practice ensures that the endpoints of your systems are protected from cybersecurity threats.

 It also provides them with a basic understanding of their role in protecting and maintaining your IT systems and devices, allowing them to initiate better incident response and provide immediate and effective defense against cybersecurity remotely.
 This article will take a comprehensive look at how you can effectively foster cyber hygiene practices among your remote employees.